Baptize Your Sufferings and Recycle Your Trials

 Yes, God is able from these stones to raise up children to Abraham (cf. Lk 3: 8).
 Love never comes to an end.
 It is eternal.
 It is the source and origin of all good.
 Even when a man dies love never dies.
 The charity he practiced outlives him and is going to be judged on love.
 Everything else is subordinated to love and everything else surrenders to the power of love.
 But love never surrenders to anything or to anyone except to God who is nothing but love.

 It was clearly shown on 13 September 1997 when all the world came to the ‘filthy’ city of Kolkata to pay homage to a little lifeless body, which lay in state with no words, no gestures or power.
 It was the lifeless body of a woman who had become the embodiment of invincible love.
 She became a symbol of love.
 Lotus grows in muddy water.
-If Kolkata was a cesspool of human misery, Mother Teresa was the lotus of love and beauty in the cesspool of misery as well as mystery.
+If Kolkata was a cesspool of human misery, St. Teresa was the lotus of love and beauty in the cesspool of misery as well as mystery.

 With Teresa of Kolkata God turned the city of poverty and misery into a city of rich love and joy.
 Thus the symbol of hatred, selfishness and darkness became the symbol of love, service and light.
 The scientists cannot prove this in their laboratories nor can the philosophers with their critique of pure reason explain adequately such mysteries of selfless love in action.